 Bayer is one of the world’s leading drug manufacturers.
-Based in Germany, the company markets a number of popular products, including the Mirena IUD, the antibiotic Cipro, and the blood thinner Xarelto.
+Based in Germany, the company markets a number of popular products, including the Mirena IUD, and the antibiotic Cipro.

 Headquartered in Leverkusen, Germany, Bayer has more than 280 worldwide subsidiaries, including: